dhruvil-1207/Game-Projects/README.md

 A classic snake game where you control a growing snake that must avoid crashing into the walls or itself.

 **Controls:**
-- Arrow keys (↑ ↓ ← →) to move the snake
+- WASD keys to move the snake

 **Features:**
 - Score tracking